 Let’s paint the scene.
 You’re part of a SaaS product team.
 You’ve built this incredible product; it’s gone through rigorous user tests and finessed to answer the needs of your customer.
 It launched with a brilliant (and rather costly) marketing campaign.
 The customers are rolling in—and rolling right back out again.
 They’re not even staying for the welcome drinks.

 Why, why, why?
 You’ve done everything right.
-Your product is exactly what users asked for—you even got the fancy cocktail umbrellas for their onboarding drinks that everyone told you they love.
+Your product's value proposition is exactly what users asked for—you even got the fancy cocktail umbrellas for their onboarding drinks that everyone told you they love.
 But after that first taste, they head out.
 What’s not adding up?

 The answer is “Time to Value.”
-It’s the one hurdle that stands between you and that revolving door that your customers seem to be churning through.
+It's the one hurdle that stands between you and getting more customers.
+It's a key metric to watch if your goal is to retain customers and have lower churn.
 In this article, we’ll guide you through the different kinds of time to value, why it should be a core metric your product team measures, and share some examples of those doing it best.

-The aim of the game, or cocktail party for this example, is to have your customers hang around throughout their onboarding.
+The aim of the game, is to have your customers hang around throughout their onboarding.
 It’s to have them making their own drinks, inviting their friends, and loving every minute of the product world you’ve created.

 What is Time to Value (TTV)? #

 Time to value (TTV) is the time it takes a customer to realize the value they were expecting of your product.
-Within the SaaS world, the value realization moment is also referred to as the “aha moment”.
+Among SaaS companies, the value realization moment is also referred to as the “aha moment”.
 The shorter the time frame is to reach value, the more likely you are to retain a user and avoid customer churn.

 The TTV timeframe starts running the moment someone purchases your product until the moment they benefit from your product.
 Although a TTV goal should sound something like “the shorter, the better,” your product may be limited on how short this can realistically be.